 - Protocols.io to share protocols and workflows

-- OpenNotebook Science to share notes and lab-notes
+- Jupyter to share lab-notes, data, and code

 - GitHub to share software code

 - Dryad, Zenodo o Dataverse to share data

 - OSF o AsPredicted to pre-record experiments